anderssandstrom/ecmc_avs_fat_sat/README_Bifrost.md

 ```
  caput IOC_TEST:Set-TriggPos1-RB 1000
 ```
-Note: You can also use GUI with the follwing info:
+Note: You can also use GUI with the follwing info (see below for GUI instructions):
 * prefix = "IOC_TEST:"
 * pvname = "Set-TriggPos1-RB"